catherinedevlin/python_learners_glossary/README.rst

   Has tags for various kinds of elements, graphical or not.
 Stands for Hyper Text Markup Language

+CSS
+  Descriptive language to style markup elements.
+  Usually used with HTML to style its various tags.
+Stands for Cascading Style Sheet

 More words to define
 --------------------